stape-io/contactout-lookup-server/README.md

 ### 1. API Lookup Configuration

-- **Choose Contactout API**: Select the specific endpoint you wish to use.
+- **Choose ContactOut API**: Select the specific endpoint you wish to use.
-- **API Key**: Enter your Contactout API Key found in your API Dashboard.
+- **API Key**: Enter your ContactOut API Key found in your API Dashboard.
 - **Store response in cache**: Enable to cache results.
 You can define the **Cache Expiration Time** (in hours).
 - **Extract keys**: Option to parse the JSON response and return specific values (supports dot notation like `foo.bar`).